wellosoft/hashnode/cl1lznyyx01tu4pnv537253jt.md

 ![Screen Shot 2022-04-05 at 16.13.16.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1649150015956/9danrs7DX.png)

-That's happened to me several times.
+It's happened to me several times.
 It took me some time before I gave up with it and get moved on with duplicating my merge requests (and asking for a re-approval from my workmate).

 Now, not anymore.
 So here's how I solve it.